-We were founded in 2015 and first offered our quantum-computing-as-a-service ("QCaaS") and professional services related to training on our quantum computing systems in 2020 and 2019, respectively.
 As a result of our limited operating history, our ability to accurately forecast our future results of operations is limited and subject to a number of uncertainties, including our ability to plan for and model future growth.
 Our ability to generate revenues will largely be dependent on our ability to develop and produce quantum computers with increasing numbers of algorithmic qubits.
-As a result, our scalable business model has not been formed and our technical roadmap may not be realized as quickly as hoped, or even at all.
-The development of our scalable business model will likely require the incurrence of a substantially higher level of costs than incurred to date, while our revenues will not substantially increase until more powerful, scalable computers are produced, which requires a number of technological advancements which may not occur on the currently anticipated timetable or at all.
+As a result, our scalable business model has not been formed and our technical roadmap may not be realized as quickly as expected, or even at all.
+The development of our scalable business model will likely require the incurrence of a substantially higher level of costs than incurred to date, while our revenues will not substantially increase until more powerful, scalable computers are produced, which requires a number of technological advancements that may not occur on the currently anticipated timetable or at all.
 As a result, our historical results should not be considered indicative of our future performance.
-Further, in future periods, our growth could slow or decline for a number of reasons, including but not limited to slowing demand for our QCaaS, increased competition, changes to technology, inability to scale up our technology, a decrease in the growth of the overall market, or our failure, for any reason, to continue to take advantage of growth opportunities.
+Further, in future periods, our growth could slow or decline for a number of reasons, including but not limited to slowing demand for our service offerings, increased competition, changes to technology, inability to scale up our technology, a decrease in the growth of the overall market, or our failure, for any reason, to continue to take advantage of growth opportunities.

 We have also encountered, and will continue to encounter, risks and uncertainties frequently experienced by growing companies in rapidly changing industries.
 If our assumptions regarding these risks and uncertainties and our future growth are incorrect or change, or if we do not address these risks successfully, our operating and financial results could differ materially from our expectations, and our business could suffer.
 Our success as a business ultimately relies upon fundamental research and development breakthroughs in the coming years and decade.
-There is no certainty these research and development milestones will be achieved as quickly as hoped, or even at all.
+There is no certainty these research and development milestones will be achieved as quickly as expected, or even at all.